magnet-cl/django-project-template/README.md

 within a form after submit.
 This is done with a timeout of 10 milliseconds to avoid not sending values of inputs with type submit.
 To disable this behaviour, add .js-do-not-disable-on-submit class to the buttons you don't want to disable.

+### App.utils

+* App.utils.showLoading(): Shows a spinner on the navbar and puts the cursor on wait
+* App.utils.hideLoading(): Reverts changes caused by showLoading on wait
+* App.utils.thousandSeparator(): for a given number in text, returns the text with thoushand separators (for spanish) on wait